Mixed Methods Dissertation Methodology: Honest Approach to Hybrid Design Mixed Methods Dissertation Methodology: Honest Approach to Hybrid Design

 Mixed Methods Dissertation Methodology: Honest Approach to Hybrid Design

 Many students choose mixed methods because it sounds more thorough.
 Then they discover they've doubled their workload and halved the depth of each component.
-Mixed methods is valuable when the research question genuinely requires both quantitative and qualitative data.
+Mixed methods is valuable when the research question truly requires both quantitative and qualitative data.
 If you're doing it for any other reason, reconsider.

 What Mixed Methods Actually Means